Obi Castle Town 飫肥城下町

 Wander around the manicured castle grounds

-The majority of the original castle still remains, though some restorative work took place throughout the 1970s.
+Most of the original castle no longer remains, but reconstruction work took place in the 1970s.

 Dine in traditional luxury